Adam Weitsman: Career

 After losing his sister to cancer in the early 1990s, Weitsman quit a career in New York City and returned to his hometown to the family scrap metal business.
 Here, he built up an interest in the processing side of scrap metal recycling, which led to the foundation of Upstate Shredding.
 In 1997, Weitsman opened Upstate Shredding at the Tioga County Industrial Park in Owego.
 Weitman was sentenced for check kiting in 2004, paid a $1 million fine and served 8 months in prison.
 In 2005, Weitsman acquired Upstate Shredding's sister company, Ben Weitsman & Son, Inc., after his father retired and acquired an 11-acre scrapyard in Solvay, New York from Peter Matlow in December 2009.
 Between 2012 and 2016, Weitsman acquired a scrap yard in New Castle, Pennsylvania, a port facility in Albany, and Empire Recycling in Watertown, New York.
 By the end of 2016, they were collectively known as Upstate Shredding – Weitsman Recycling.
 That year, Weitsman won the Platts Industry Leadership Award and the AMM Scrap Company of the Year award for the second year in a row.
 He was awarded Scrap Company of the Year by American Metal Market in 2015 and 2016.

 Weitsman and his wife, Kim Weitsman, have invested in real estate in Skaneateles, New York.

 In 2010, Kim purchased the Krebs restaurant, which was founded in 1899.
-The restaurant re-opened in the summer of 2014.
+The restaurant re-opened in 2014.
 Weitsman has supported local philanthropic efforts through personal funding and this restaurant.
 In 2015, Weitsman and his wife donated the restaurant's profits to 16 regional nonprofit organizations.
 In 2018, Weitsman began construction on a Mexican restaurant, Elephant and the Dove, in addition to development of a sushi bar in Owego.
 The restaurant opened on April 11, 2019.
 In 2021, Weitsman announced a collaboration with Rise N Shine restaurant owner, Danielle Mecuri, for a new Italian restaurant in East Syracuse.